pujitha24/BFSGraphEulerPath/README.md

 ```
 Note: if you receive 'Download failed with return code 1'.
 Make sure that the artifact is actually present at the url mentioned.

-Sign in  to Quickbuild UI  before trying to retrieve the asset from quick build.
+First time users should sign in  to Quickbuild UI  before trying to retrieve the asset from quick build.

 ####Job File Syntax
 In a job.txt file, asset attributes must use the following syntax: